 2. Once the mixture has been allowed to simmer, turn off the heat and let cool for a few minutes.
 To blend, I used a hand blender, which is very convenient for making soups.
 If you don’t have a hand blender you can also use a regular blender or a food processor, but you should wait for the soup to fully cool before putting in a blender, especially if it’s plastic.
 Once the mixture is blended add the lemon juice, milk and salt and pepper to taste and blend again.
 Serve with a sprinkle of parmesan and a slice of sourdough or sprouted bread!

 This recipe was included in the following blogs.
 Thanks to them for hosting!

-Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
+Disclosure of Material Connection: Some of the links in my blog are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 I only endorse products that align with the ideals of Healy Real Food Vegetarian and that I believe would be of value to my readers.